Zen to Go Logo

 How does it work and who is it ideal for?

-The heat from the stones has a vasodilatory effect, meaning it expands blood vessels and significantly improves circulation.
-This increase in blood flow helps oxygenate muscles and efficiently eliminate toxins, accelerating recovery and alleviating pain.
-The combination of heat and pressure allows the therapist to work on deep musculature with less intensity, making the experience highly pleasant.
+The heat from the stones has a vasodilating effect, meaning it expands blood vessels and significantly improves circulation.
+This increase in blood flow helps oxygenate muscles and eliminate toxins more efficiently, speeding up recovery and relieving pain.
+The combination of heat and pressure allows the therapist to work on deep musculature with less intensity, making the experience extremely pleasurable.

 This massage is perfect for: